Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Estimation of Keplerian planet model parameters

 \section{Estimation of Keplerian planet model parameters}

 In addition to detecting planets it is of interest to infer their properties.
-Figure \ref{fig:estimation} summarizes the performance of the MLEs of the velocity amplitude $K$ and orbital period $\tau_p$ under the AIC-1 stellar activity model for the simulations used in Figure \ref{fig:rajpaul_power_tau7} (note, no simulations were performed for $K=0.15$ m/s).
-In Figure \ref{fig:estimation} each boxplot shows the relative errors in estimating $K$ (left plot) or the estimates of $\tau_p=7$ (right plot) for a given simulation value of $K$.
-For values of $K$ greater than about $0.4$ m/s, we can see that both $K$ and $\tau_p$ are reliably well inferred.
-Since the detection threshold for the AIC-1 is about $0.2$ m/s, this means that the model can detect some planets even before it is able to reliably infer properties accurately.
+Figure \ref{fig:estimation} summarizes the performance of the MLEs of the orbital period $\tau_p$ and velocity amplitude $K$ under the AIC-1 stellar activity model for the simulations used in Figure \ref{fig:rajpaul_power_tau7}.
+In Figure \ref{fig:estimation} each boxplot shows the estimates of $\tau_p=7$ (right panel) or the relative errors in estimating $K$ (left panel) for a given simulation value of $K$.
+For larger values of $K$, we can see that both $\tau_p$ and $K$ are reasonably well inferred.
+Since the detection threshold for the AIC-1 model is about $0.065$ m/s, the model may detect some planets even when it is unable to accurately infer their properties.
 This is to be expected because planet detection requires less information than inferring planet properties.
-The relative errors in estimating $K$ seem to indicate a small negative bias.
-This is due to the stellar activity model attempting to fit parts of the planet signal.
-For large planet signals, stellar activity is not a concern and the Keplerian model in Section \ref{sec:planet_model} can be fit under the white noise stellar activity model, thus avoiding any continuing bias potentially introduced by the GP model.